-To do this activity, you’ll need to make some mud paint.
+To do this art project activity, you’ll need to make some mud paint.
 This is actually a fun activity for kids to do with you!
 Start by scooping mud into a large container.
 Then stir in a few drops of dish soap to the mud.
 This helps the mud spread out more easily.
 Lastly, add some water to the mud to thin it out, so it looks like soup.
 Make enough mud paint to fill your container about 1-2 inches deep.

 After your paint is made, invite kids to dip the toy tractor wheels into the paint and roll them across the paper.

 Have fun making art with the mud paint and tractors.
 It’s very simple and lots of fun for kids.
 It is a good idea to do this activity outside for easy cleanup.
 You can do this process art activity on a large piece of paper with several kids or give each child a small piece of paper.

 While creating art, talk about the lines and tracks the children see on the paper.
 Even though it looks like mud, it really is a great process art activity for kids!
 I hope your children enjoy it as much as mine did!